 In the current study, we investigated D. magna performance to single and combined stressors when exposed to either a natural or a laboratory-derived microbial community.
 We imposed four stressor treatments: a control treatment, exposure to the toxic cyanobacterium M. aeruginosa, infection with an oomycete-like parasite, and the combination of both M. aeruginosa and the infection.
 We tested three predictions.
 Firstly, we expected that single stressor treatments would have a negative impact on the measured host traits (survival, fecundity and body size) compared with the control treatment.
 In addition, we expected an antagonistic interaction between the two stressors for survival within the multiple stressor treatment (based on earlier results described in Boudry et al., 2020), i.e., a higher survival in Daphnia when exposed to both stressors simultaneously than when exposed to a single stressor only.
-Secondly, we expected that tolerance to stressors in Daphnia is microbiome-mediated, i.e., Daphnia receiving the natural microbial inoculum will have a higher tolerance to stressors (i.e., have a higher survival, fecundity and body size) compared with Daphnia that receive a laboratory-derived microbial community, which may also change the interaction type between the two stressors.
-This expectation is based on the assumption that natural bacterioplankton communities are generally associated with a more diverse microbial community (e.g., Rosshart et al., 2017; Callens et al., 2020), that will provide a broader pool of microbiota for the host to select beneficial strains from.
-We hypothesized that this will be reflected in (i) a more diverse gut host microbial community and/or (ii) the presence of particular strains involved in tolerance to the cyanobacterium and/or the infection in the Daphnia receiving the natural inoculum compared with the laboratory-derived inoculum.
+Secondly, we expected that tolerance to stressors in Daphnia is microbiome-mediated, i.e., Daphnia receiving the natural microbial inoculum will have a higher tolerance to stressors (i.e., have a higher survival, fecundity and body size) compared with Daphnia that received a laboratory-derived microbial community, which may also change the interaction type between the two stressors.
+We hypothesized that this will be reflected in (i) a more diverse gut host microbial community and/or (ii) the presence of strains involved in tolerance to the cyanobacterium and/or the infection in the Daphnia receiving the natural inoculum compared with the laboratory-derived inoculum.
 Thirdly, we expected genotypic differences in the D. magna responses to the stressors under the different exogenous microbial exposures, as previous research has revealed strong genotype effects on the gut microbial community and genotype x microbiome interactions with respect to stress tolerance in Daphnia (Macke et al., 2017; 2020; Callens et al., 2020; Massol et al., 2020; Bulteel et al., 2021; Houwenhuyse et al., 2021).

 Materials and methods